Code of Conduct for the ROCKWOOL Group

 11. Health and safety

-The ROCKWOOL Group has a zero tolerance policy when it comes to anything that could potentially jeopardise the health and safety of our employees and others working at our sites.
-We encourage and expect proactive behaviour from every manager and employee.
-We promote preventive actions (Good Catches) and risk assessments to secure actions are taken to eliminate risks and thus bring us closer to our ultimate goal of zero Lost Time Incidents.
-The same zero tolerance policy applies to health and safety related to the application and use of our products.
-In cooperation with researchers and authorities, we will ensure that our products have no adverse effects when following recommended guidelines for use; otherwise the guidelines will be changed or the production will be modified or stopped.
+ROCKWOOL Group has strict standards when it comes to anything that could potentially jeopardise the health and safety of our employees and others working at our sites.
+We encourage and expect proactive and safe behaviour from every manager and employee.
+We promote preventive actions (Good Catches) and risk assessments to ensure actions are taken to eliminate risks and thus bring us closer to our ultimate goal of zero Lost Time Incidents.
+The same strict standards apply to health and safety related to the application and use of our products.
+In cooperation with researchers and authorities, we will ensure that our products have no adverse effects when following recommended guidelines for use; otherwise the guidelines will be strengthened or the production will be modified or stopped.
+See our policy for Safety, Health and Environment.